Support from providers outside our school

 What does external provider support look like at Rutherford Public School?

-At Rutherford Public School, our core purpose is to provide high-quality, uninterrupted learning environments that ensure all students are engaged and learning.
-While we value the services provided by external therapists and support professionals (including those funded through the NDIS), sessions are generally to be held outside of school hours unless specific circumstances apply.
+At Rutherford Public School, our core purpose is to provide high-quality, uninterrupted learning environments that ensure all students are engaged in learning.
+While we value the services provided by external therapists and support professionals (including those funded through the NDIS), sessions are generally required to be held outside of school hours, unless specific circumstances apply and approval has been granted by the school.

 If approved, external provider access may occur between 1:00pm and 3:00pm only.